PlanterApp/planter_blog/content/posts/build-raised-bed/index.md

 ![Pine logs after they've been cut.](pxl_20230506_181318764.jpg "I spent the weekend being a lumberjack.
 Chainsaws are pretty fun, it turns out 😉.")

-To put them together, I used 10" long timber screws.
+To put them together, I used [8" long timber screws](https://www.amazon.com/FastenMaster-TimberLok-Coat-Structural-Screws/dp/B07TNQ3MCY).
 At nearly $3 each, these screws were kinda pricey, which nearly negated the cost savings from using free lumber.
 But the end result is so cool, I think the effort was worth it.\
 \
 For the bottom logs, I notched the end pieces so that the logs rested flush against each other.
 This also let the screws go further into the wood.